What are Prescription Painkillers?

 - Take doses more frequently than directed.

-Some of the most common prescription painkillers are:
+Some common prescription painkillers include:4

 - OxyContin (oxycodone).